Plan the location in advance, because you cannot use the

 DATA DIRECTORY clause with the

-directory you specify could be on another storage device with
+location later.
+The directory you specify could be on another

 SSD or a high-capacity

-Within the destination directory, MySQL creates a subdirectory
+Within the target directory, MySQL creates a subdirectory

 .ibd file for the new table.